kibagateaux/djinnii-serverless/README.md

 # Notes
 If lambda needs permissions, add roles to it's policy in IAM console.
+If Lambda is inexplicably returning 502s, make sure respoonse codes are configured in API Gateway
 # TODOS
 Change DynamoDB "Tokens" table to "Integrations" to handle more metadata such as lastDataUpdate.
 # Documentation